k945743/alpha_stab_levy__sym_disc/README.md

 This code generates symmetric alpha stable Levy process paths.

-The statement of Proposition 1.7.1 in Gennady Samorodnitsky, Murad Taqqu states that if $\gamma$ has uniform distribution on $(-\pi/2,\pi/2)$ and $W$ follows a standard exponential law, then the random quantity
+The statement of Proposition 1.7.1 in Gennady Samorodnitsky, Murad Taqqu (see below the reference) states that if $\gamma$ has uniform distribution on $(-\pi/2,\pi/2)$ and $W$ follows a standard exponential law, then the random quantity
 $$X=\frac{\sin(\alpha \gamma)}{\cos(\gamma)^{1/\alpha}}(\frac{\cos((1.\alpha)\gamma)}{W})^{\frac{1-\alpha}{\alpha}}$$
 has a symmetric, non-skewed, and centered $\alpha$-stable law.